Jackiin/Canteen-management-system/README.md

 # Canteen-management-system
 A project about school canteen management system.

 This project uses PHP to connect to MySQL server, and is simulating school canteen management system.
-Now, only the login page is done.
 If you do not want to configure too much, just download xampp latest version from: https://www.apachefriends.org/download.html and use 127.0.0.1 to visit index.html.
 However, if you want to use localhost/ to visit your project, the following configurations are needed:

 1.open xampp root directory -> apache -> conf -> httpd.conf, search for "DocumentRoot" and change the address to your project root directory; also, you would find <Directory> tag below, change the address to your project root.